So much food: Why do restaurants serve tasting menus?

 "You can go back even further to medieval times with three large courses, but upwards of 25 dishes per course," she says.
 "The drama that you see is because you had so many plates on the table at once."

-That's when chefs coming out of France, including Paul Bocuse, Alain Chapel, Michel Guérard and the Troisgros brothers, introduced smaller portions and six, seven and eight course menus, said Forrest.
+The 20th century trend of celebrity chefs cooking tasting menus started with chefs coming out of France, including Paul Bocuse, Alain Chapel, Michel Guérard and the Troisgros brothers, who introduced smaller portions and six, seven and eight course menus, said Forrest.

 "It's in the late 1980s where we really see the ballooning of courses, not just nine courses but upwards of 20 courses," she says.
-"It's absolutely a symbol of status and capitol, whether it's economic or cultural or social."
+"It's absolutely a symbol of status and capital, whether it's economic or cultural or social."

 They survive in large, food-obsessed American cities such as New York and San Francisco, where there are enough residents and visitors -- and face it, Wall Street and tech moneymakers -- to support high-end meals that go on for hours.